allanbowe/BizarroBall/CONTRIBUTING.md

 # Contributing

 Contributions to the Bizarro Ball project are warmly welcomed!
-To avoid any misunderstandings, do please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before submitting a PR.
+To avoid any misunderstandings, do please first discuss the change you wish to make via issue, email, or any other method with the [owners](https://github.com/allanbowe/BizarroBall/blob/master/.github/CODEOWNERS) of this repository before submitting a PR.

 When adding new `.sas` programs, be sure to also update the build script(s) and regenerate the `bizarroball.sas` file.
+As well as provide the appropriate headers so that the doxygen [documentation](https://allanbowe.github.io/bizarro.github.io/files.html) can be appropriately generated.

 ## Code of Conduct

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ### Our Pledge